KChen-lab/Monopogen/README.md

 `pip install -e .`

 ## Quick Start

+We provide an example dataset provided the `example/` folder, which includes:
+* `A.bam (.bai)`
+  The bam file storing read alignment for sample A.
+* `B.bam (.bai)`
+  The bam file storing read alignment for sample B.
+* `CCDG_14151_B01_GRM_WGS_2020-08-05_chr20.filtered.shapeit2-duohmm-phased.vcf.gz`
+  The reference panel with over 3,000 samples in 1000 Genome database.
+Only SNVs located in chr20: 0-2Mb were extracted in this vcf file.
+* `chr20_2Mb.hg38.fa (.fai)`
+  The genome reference used for read aligments.
+Only seuqences in chr20:0-2Mb were extracted in this fasta file.
+There are three test scripts in the `test/` folder `test/runPreprocess.sh`, `test/runGermline.sh`, `test/runSomatic.sh` for quick start of `Monopogen`

 ### Data preprocess ###

 You can type the following command to get the help information.